kubernetes/kubernetes/staging/src/k8s.io/kubectl/docs/book/pages/app_customization/customizing_pod_templates.md

 {% panel style="info", title="Replacing Images" %}
-`newImage` allows an image name to be replaced with another arbitrary image name.  e.g. you could call your image `webserver` or `database` and replace it with `nginx` or `mysql`.
+`newName` allows an image name to be replaced with another arbitrary image name.  e.g. you could call your image `webserver` or `database` and replace it with `nginx` or `mysql`.

 For more information on customizing images, see [Container Images](../app_management/container_images.md).